sh1457/sh1457.github.io/content/blog/parchess/index.md

 | par-4-chess  | 3                 | ![base board par-4-chess](base-board-par-4-chess.jpg) |
 | par-5-chess  | 3                 | ![base board par-5-chess](base-board-par-5-chess.jpg) |

-The board divisions are very primative, maybe it would be more ideal to make divisions based on the sum of the piece values.
-I can imagine it being playable (mindbendingly) till par-16-chess where each player would have a piece and it's pawn.
-The variant goes upto par-32-chess wherein each player controls a single piece.
-Almost feels chaotic when 16 moves occur in 1 turn.
+The board divisions are very primitive, maybe it would be more ideal to make divisions based on the sum of the piece values.
+I can imagine it being playable (mind-bendingly) till par-16-chess where each player would have a piece and it's pawn.
+The variant goes up to par-32-chess wherein each player controls a single piece.
+Almost feels chaotic when 16 moves occur each turn and the paradoxes generated.

-Although the actual gameplay might become unplayable after par-4-chess, mainly because all moves on each side have to be made each turn.
-Each side has visibilty into their side's moves, we can't have them moving into the same square.
+Although the actual game might become unplayable after par-4-chess, mainly because all moves on each side have to be made each turn.
+Each side has visibility into their side's moves, we can't have them moving into the same square.
 And given it becomes more of a team game, depending on whether discussing moves be allowed or not, the time per move could be very high.

-I feel the concept is like mixing Turn-based Strategy (TBS) and Real-Time Strategy (RTS) game mechanics to chess which is purely turn-based.
+I feel the concept is an in between of Turn-based Strategy (TBS) and Real-Time Strategy (RTS) game mechanics to chess which is purely turn-based.

-Interesting found this version of [RTS chess](https://rtschess.herokuapp.com/).
-No turns at all, after moving a piece it has a cooldown time before moving it again.
+Interestingly enough found this version of [RTS chess](https://rtschess.herokuapp.com).
+No turns at all, after moving a piece it has a cool-down time before moving it again.